adamgunderson/PostBackupNFS/README.md

-# PostBackupNFS
+# FMOS Post-Backup Script to send Backup to NFS
-FMOS post-backup script to the send backup file to a NSF location.
+This script can run on FMOS to send automatically generated backup files to a NSF location.

 ## Setup
 ### Create Virtual Environment and Install Libraries